ni/measurement-plugin-python/CONTRIBUTING.md

-# Contributing to Measurement Plugin Support for Python
+# Contributing to Measurement Plug-In Support for Python

-Contributions to Measurement Plugin Support for Python are welcome from all!
+Contributions to Measurement Plug-In Support for Python are welcome from all!

-Measurement Plugin Support for Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurementlink-python/).
-The repo contains templates and examples for developing MeasurementLink services in Python.
+Measurement Plug-In Support for Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-python/).
+The repo contains templates and examples for developing measurement plug-ins in Python.

-Measurement Plugin Support for Python follows a pull-request model for development.
+Measurement Plug-In Support for Python follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.